Code-Institute-Submissions/fitness_site/README.md

  ### What does it do?

-It allows users to register and login to the fitness site in order to access the forum and member benefits.
-It also allows users to book one of three membership options to use gym facilities.
-A blog and content throughout offer information on the services.
+It allows users to register and login to the fitness site in order to access member benefits.
+These benefits include booking one of three membership options.
+The site has a blog, which users can make changes to and some JavaScript features, such as a modal on the home page.

 ### How does it work